temuulun/temuulun.github.io/_pages/about.md

 Hi, happy to see you here!

-I am Temulun and my research is in health economics and empirical industrial organization.
-I use causal inference methods and structural models to study decision-making in healthcare.
-Currently, I am trying to understand how patients influence healthcare delivery and provider behavior in the context of primary care.
-I also study how competitive pressures can shape treatment decisions.
+I am Temulun and I am a researcher in health economics and empirical industrial organization.
+My work looks at how decisions are made in healthcare, from the choices patients make, to how providers respond, and how competition shapes treatment decisions.
+I use causal inference methods and structural models to study these decision-making processes.
+Right now, I am working to understand how patients influence healthcare delivery and provider behavior in primary care.
 I have been working mostly with large-scale data on claims, prescriptions, and demographics, and have experience processing text and geodata.

-Before starting my PhD in Economics at [Berlin School of Economics](https://berlinschoolofeconomics.de/home) / [DIW Berlin](https://www.diw.de/) in October 2020 and moving to Berlin, I received my master's degree in Economics from [CEMFI](https://www.cemfi.es/index.asp), Madrid.
+I’m currently a PhD student in Economics at [Berlin School of Economics](https://berlinschoolofeconomics.de/home) / [DIW Berlin](https://www.diw.de/) since October 2020.
+Before that, I received my master's degree in Economics from [CEMFI](https://www.cemfi.es/index.asp), Madrid.

-Besides work, I am also interested in Brazilian Jiu-Jitsu, human languages, and photography (alphabetically ordered).
+Besides research, I am also interested in Brazilian Jiu-Jitsu, human languages, and photography (alphabetically ordered).